tytysam/100-days-of-code/README.md

 Now I'm just trying to chase down some 400-errors that pop up once I try to shift to a production environment.
 Esprima seems to be doing some weird things, so starting my investigation there.
 Planning to throw another hour at troubleshooting, and then probably calling it a day!

-Excited to soon have my very own little Read-Eval-Print-Loop Enviroment!
+Excited to soon have my very own little Read-Eval-Print-Loop Environment!
 Will mainly use for playing around, testing, and rapid-prototyping.

 **Thoughts:**
 <br />